-It offers all the scheduling and analytics of other tools, with added features to help you discover content and monitor how your work is being talked about.
+- It offers all the scheduling and analytics of other tools, with added features to help you discover content and monitor how your work is being talked about.

-It also has amplification features designed to help you reach more people and increase your conversions.
+- It also has amplification features designed to help you reach more people and increase your conversions.

-Simple time savers include pinning to multiple boards at once, bulk uploading of collections, and a drag-and-drop calendar for scheduling.
+- Simple time savers include pinning to multiple boards at once, bulk uploading of collections, and a drag-and-drop calendar for scheduling.

 When All You Have Is A Hammer… Every Problem Looks Like A Nail

 This is a gentle reminder that there are literally thousands of social media tools and management dashboards out there to choose from.
-Some are more specialized than others to different social media outlets or different forms of doing business.
+Some are more specialized than others in different social media outlets or different forms of doing business.